htulpmada/NntndoHrs/README.md

+		 <<^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^>>
-Nintend oh Heros  (copyright infringe?)
+		<<<  Nintend oh Heros  (copyright infringe?)  >>>
+		 <<vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv>>

 Designer language made by Adam Pluth for cs 403 Dr. J. University of Alabama

-Rules:
-	COMMENT: 	(single line only) symbol = @

-	Program: 	consists of multiple definitions

-	File Ext:	.nes
+Intro:
+	The year was 1986 and it was a hot day of October in the desert when a small code monkey was born in the middle of a digital revolution, he grew and wandered through existance trying to figure out what to do with his life when he was faced with the challenge of creating the greatest language in the world.
+As this code monkey was well educated by the finest institute the state of Alabama has to offer, he accepted the challenge and created something that reminded this narrartor of his youth when he was a still stumbling through childhood trying and ultimately failing in an attemp to resist the pixelized grip of control that was....

+			VIDEO GAMES!!!!!!!!

-	Intro:		Designer Programming Language for Dr. j, CS403 at University of Alabama ROll Tide!!!
+Intro:		Designer Programming Language for Dr. j,
+		CS403 at University of Alabama ROll Tide!!!
 		Java like syntax with a couple exceptions.
 		Dynamically typed, with all the basic stuff and a little extra.

 		NOT Object Oriented.

+		EVERYTHING IS A STRING!!!
+		when the lexer reads a token it saves as a string until proper evaluation is needed (usually with operators) afterwhich the result is stored as a string.

+		The execption to the is Arrays which is a lexeme with an array of lexemes(whitch are strings).

+Rules:

+	File Ext:	.nes

+	COMMENT: 	(single line only) symbol = @

+	Programs: 	Consist of multiple definitions(see below...)

 	Types: 	Strings, Integers, Reals and Booleans.
 		Functions are kind of considered a type as you can assign them like you would a variable!!!

-	Programs: Consist of definitions(see below...)

 	Definitions are either: